 A Silent Voice

 A Silent Voice from Kyoto Animation is a somewhat grim anime film, but that’s actually to its advantage.
 You won’t feel comfortable watching this movie.
 You’re meant to feel what the characters on screen feel, and it does its job well.
-The story focuses on Shouko, a deaf girl who was constantly harassed by her peers in elementary school to the point where she had to transfer schools several times.
+The story focuses on Shouko, a deaf girl who was constantly mistreated by her peers in elementary school to the point where she had to transfer schools several times.
 Additionally, it is also about Shouya, the bullying pupil of Shoko, who later becomes the target of bullying himself.
 In the third year of Shouya’s high school career, haunted by his past mistakes and regretting his choices, he vows to undergo a journey of redemption.
 In an effort to make amends, he finds Shouko again.
 A Silent Voice is heartfelt and moving, yet also hauntingly unsettling.
 It will take you on an emotional rollercoaster.

 Although Steins;Gate is not a sad anime, it still has a heartbreaking narrative line.
-This story is about Okabe Rintarou, a self-proclaimed insane scientist who discovers that he has the power to change the past by sending Dmails (D stands for dimension).
+This story is about Okabe Rintarou, a self-proclaimed mentally unwell scientist who discovers that he has the power to change the past by sending Dmails (D stands for dimension).
 They realize that this leads to a lot of problems after they use these dmails to mess with time.

 Check Out: 25 Best Beginner Anime on Netflix (Part 2)